PeterJonesProjects/projects-msc/README.md

 7/8 projects completed with the masters still ongoing.

-Each project below outlines the overall goal, project objective, methods used and a data set (if legally availbale to share).
+Each project below outlines the overall goal, project objective and methods used.

 Due to concerns about potential plagiarism in future iterations of the course, I am unable to upload the code and folders for each project to my GitHub portfolio.